 As we searched for a style of front door to suit the architectural theme, we always came back to a stained wooden elliptically arched door.
 In our research we found most Tudor style houses have a front door constructed out of either white oak or mahogany (some are even painted).
 We wanted a stained wood door and preferred the deep red/brown hues present in mahogany to colors in the white oak.

 We incorporated a “speak-easy” on the door.
 A “speak-easy” is a little opening in the door supplying visibility to the outside to see who is there without actually opening the door.
 It has a protective grid (sometimes ornately decorated) on the outside of the door and an operative latched door on the inside.
+We also incorporated heavy decorated straps to match the garage.
+A large iron handle finishes off the majestic or strong appearance adding to the homes “curbside appeal.”

 I framed the doorway opening, made the form and shaped the elliptical jam head.
 After that, I hand selected the mahogany lumber to be used to construct the door.
 I provided the templates and Sam Choo and Andy Foley from Holm’s Woodworks (owner Steve Holm) did the rest.
 Sam and Andy are incredible craftsman.
 Sam is my mentor when it comes to anything to do with woodworking.